SaadElAboudi/hackit-mvp/README.md

    ```bash
    npm run test:smoke
    ```

+### Real-mode CI (YouTube Data API)
+To exercise the production YouTube API path daily, a scheduled workflow `backend-real-ci.yml` runs the backend with `MOCK_MODE=false` and performs the smoke test with `REAL_MODE=true`.

+Setup steps:
+1. In your GitHub repo settings, add a secret `YT_API_KEY` containing a valid YouTube Data API v3 key.
+2. (Optional) Adjust the cron schedule inside `.github/workflows/backend-real-ci.yml`.
+3. Manually trigger via the Actions tab ("Run workflow") if you want an immediate check.

+The REAL smoke will fail if the response still indicates a mock source, ensuring keys are wired correctly and fallback logic doesn’t silently mask issues.

 ## Usage
 - Open the frontend application and enter your question in the chat interface.